aztekmq/java-review/advanced/README.md

        -jar /app/MyContainerApp.jar
 ```

+> **Troubleshooting – no `advanced-a3.jfr` or `advanced-a3-gc.log`:** both
+> artifacts are written to `/workspace` inside the container.
+If you omit the
+> `-v "$(pwd)":/workspace` volume mount, that directory is ephemeral and the
+> files vanish when `docker run --rm` removes the container.
+Always mount a
+> host directory (or choose another writable mount point) so the JFR and GC log
+> can be collected after the run.
+The app prints verbose diagnostics about the
+> resolved paths to help confirm the mount is active.

 Observe heap sizing, container-aware ergonomics, and verbose GC/JFR evidence.
 The JFR/GC artifacts land in the current working
 directory for later analysis with the JVM Health Analyzer.